beyondwords-io/player/doc/npm-package.md

 ## NPM Package

-In the [Getting Started](./getting-started.md) guild we saw how to embed the player using a script tag.
+In the [Getting Started](./getting-started.md) guide we saw how to embed the player using a script tag.
 However, this might not suit your project if you are using something like Webpack.
 This guide explains how to add the player to your build pipeline.

 First, add the player NPM package: